Optimizing Two-Arm Clinical Trials for Personalized Medicine using Integer Programming and Heuristic Algorithms

 Alan Roberto Vazquez

-Data scientist working on the development of cost-effective experimental plans using modern optimization techniques
+Data scientist working on the construction and analysis of cost-effective experimental plans using optimization techniques and artificial intelligence